 Honda’s Autonomous Work Vehicle (AWV) Uses ZED Stereo Cameras

-Using ZED stereoscopic RGB-D camera, the Honda’s autonomous Work Vehicle (AWV) can navigate complex obstacles with ease.
+Thanks to the ZED stereoscopic camera, Honda’s autonomous Work Vehicle (AWV) can navigate complex obstacles with ease.

-Building a vehicle that can drive itself on ordinary roads is—along with getting computers to conduct plausible conversations—one of the grand ambitions of modern AI.
+Building a vehicle that can drive itself on ordinary roads is—along with getting computers to hold natural conversations—one of the grand ambitions of modern AI.

-The Honda AWV is an all-electric, four-wheel drive developed by Honda Research institute deployed predominantly on the construction sites so as to cut down travel time between multiple sites increasing the effectiveness and efficiency.
+Honda’s AWV is an all-electric, four-wheel vehicle developed by the Honda Research Institute.
+It is deployed predominantly on construction sites to cut down travel time between multiple sites, increasing both the effectiveness and efficiency of the construction workers.

-The ZED 2, 3D stereoscopic RGB-D camera is the forward-facing camera on board, along with other sensors for allowing the AWV to easily navigate around the obstacles on the road.
-The car is designed to drive through traffic and light snow, handling four-way stops, traffic lights, and pedestrian crossings with aplomb.
+The ZED 2, our 3D stereoscopic RGB-D camera, is the forward-facing camera on board along with other sensors that allow the AWV to easily navigate around the obstacles on the road.
+The car is designed to effortlessly drive through traffic and light snow, handle four-way stops, traffic lights, and pedestrian crossings.

 Write to us at: firstname.lastname@example.org with your AV project details and we will be happy to help you out!